-Combining these results, we obtain the general solution to the Plateau problem described in the introduction: \proclaim{Theorem \procref{MostGeneralPlateau}} Choose $k>0$.
+In particular, the classical existence result follows as an immediate corollary. \proclaim{Theorem \procref{MostGeneralPlateau}} Choose $k>0$.
 Let $K$ be a compact, convex subset of $\Bbb{R}^{n+1}$ with smooth boundary.
 Let $X$ be a closed subset of $\partial K$ with $C^2$ boundary $C=\partial X$.
-If $\partial K$ has gaussian curvature bounded below by $k$ at every point of $(\partial K)\setminus X$, then there exists a compact, strictly convex, $C^{0,1}$ embedded hypersurface $S\subseteq\Bbb{R}^{n+1}$ with the properties that:
+If $\partial K$ has gaussian curvature bounded below by $k$ at every point of $(\partial K)\setminus X$, then there exists a compact, strictly convex, $C^{0,1}$ embedded hypersurface $S\subseteq\Bbb{R}^{n+1}$ with the properties that

 \myitem{(1)} $S\subseteq K$;

 \myitem{(2)} $\partial S = C$; and